gsa-oes/office-of-evaluation-sciences/_library/42_Karlsson_2005.md

 ## Source

-<a href="https://weatherhead.case.edu/departments/banking-and-finance/Documents/Seppipaper.pdf">The ëOstrich Effectí: Selective Attention to Information about Investments</a>
+<a href="https://weatherhead.case.edu/departments/banking-and-finance/Documents/Seppipaper.pdf">The ‚ÄòOstrich Effect‚Äô: Selective Attention to Information about Investments</a>